Marion Coutts: Personal life and teaching

-In 1996 Coutts completed the London Arts Board/Institute of Education "Artists in Schools" Training Programme and received a City and Guilds Further and Adult Education Teacher's Certificate in 1997.
-From 1996 to 1999 she worked as a fine arts tutor and taught courses in portfolio preparation, after which she lived in Rome on a scholarship.
-In 2001 she undertook a MOMART Fellowship at Tate Liverpool, followed by a Kettle's Yard Fellowship at St John's College, Cambridge in 2003.
+In 1996, Coutts completed the London Arts Board/Institute of Education "Artists in Schools" Training Programme and received a City and Guilds Further and Adult Education Teacher's Certificate in 1997.
+From 1996 to 1999, she worked as a fine arts tutor and taught courses in portfolio preparation, after which she lived in Rome on a scholarship.
+In 2001, she undertook a MOMART Fellowship at Tate Liverpool, followed by a Kettle's Yard Fellowship at St John's College, Cambridge in 2003.

-In 1997 Coutts began a relationship with fellow artist Tom Lubbock who wrote for the arts section for the British newspaper The Independent.
+In 1997, Coutts began a relationship with fellow artist Tom Lubbock who wrote for the arts section for the British newspaper The Independent.
 The two married in 2001 and lived in separate flats in the north and south of London.
 When their son Eugene was born in 2007, they settled in Brixton.

-In 2001 Coutts began tutoring and guest teaching at Goldsmiths University, taking up a permanent position there in 2007.
+In 2001, Coutts began tutoring and guest teaching at Goldsmiths University, taking up a permanent position there in 2007.
 Concurrently, she was a visiting tutor for the Sculpture, City and Guilds of London Art School in 2002 and 2003, a visiting lecturer and then research fellow at the Norwich School of Art and Design on and off from 2004 to 2009, and an associate lecturer at University of the Arts, London from 2005 to 2010.

 In 2008, her husband was diagnosed with a brain tumor that turned out to be glioblastoma multiforme.
 Told that he would have about two years to live, they moved into a hospice in 2010.
 He died of the cancer in 2011.

 Writing

 Before Lubbock's illness, Coutts regarded herself purely as a visual artist and not a writer.
 Feeling unable to create anything while her husband underwent treatment, she turned to writing.
-In 2009 after Lubbock's first brain surgery and rounds of chemotherapy, Coutts began to jot things down in a series of Word docs.
+In 2009, after Lubbock's first brain surgery and rounds of chemotherapy, Coutts began to jot things down in a series of Word docs.
 Initially these fragments, or "little lenses" as Coutts calls them, were a reflexive practice, which she eventually joined into a chains of texts and realized as a larger work.

-In 2012 Coutts contributed the introduction to her husband's posthumously released memoir, Until Further Notice, I Am Alive.
-That same year she edited Lubbock's essay collection, The English Graphic.
+In 2012, Coutts contributed the introduction to her husband's posthumously released memoir, Until Further Notice, I Am Alive.
+That same year, she edited Lubbock's essay collection, The English Graphic.

-In 2014 Coutts published the book The Iceberg, a "poetic and searing memoir" about her husband's death.
+In 2014, Coutts published her book The Iceberg, a "poetic and searing memoir" about her husband's death.
 The memoir begins at the point of Lubbock's 2008 diagnosis and follows him, Coutts, and their son Eugene (called "Ev" in the book) up through his treatment and eventual death in 2011.
 The Los Angeles Times praised the book, saying, "'The plot of The Iceberg can be summed up in a sentence: A man gets sick and dies.
 Indeed, little else happens in artist turned author Marion Coutts' account of the final two years of her husband's life.
 Yet it is dazzling, devastating."
 The Iceberg was shortlisted for several literary prizes, and Coutts was awarded the Wellcome Book Prize in 2015.